What Is the DV Baritone Saxophone Mouthpiece?

 JodyJazz DV Baritone Sax Mouthpiece Price: $650

-The mouthpiece comes witha Gold Plated Rico H Ligature, FF Cap, Mouthpiece Pouch and special metal canister case,free domestic UPS Ground shipping included.
+The mouthpiece comes with a Rovner Star series ligature and Rico RBS1 cap, Mouthpiece Pouch and special metal canister case,free domestic UPS Ground shipping included.
 (Click "BUY NOW" button to see overseas shipping)

 JodyJazz DV Bari Sax Mouthpiece Available Tip Openings